Keto Biscuits

 Why are my biscuits flat?

 Flat biscuits result from not using chilled butter and overmixing.
-Mix the dough together until just combined, and no pockets of flour remain.
+Mix the dough until it is just combined, with no pockets of flour remaining.
+I know it sounds repetitive, but I want these to work for you the first time!

 Keto Biscuits

-These keto biscuits are so buttery, tender, and fluffy, you’d never guess they’re low-carb.
+These keto biscuits are so buttery, tender, and flaky, you’d never guess they’re low-carb.
 Freshly baked in 12 minutes, each biscuit has 2 grams of net carbs.
+Watch the video below to see how I make it in my kitchen!

 Prep: 5 minutes